How can I volunteer to work with ESD?

 Question: Will I get fed while I’m at Burning Man?
 Do you provide my water?

-Answer: You do get meals while you are working, but you are responsible for your own food, water, and other refreshments during the rest of your time on playa.
+Answer: You do get meals and liquid refreshments while you are working, but you are responsible for your own food and water during the rest of your time on playa.
 If you are interested in participating in one of our ESD Camps, you may have access to a paid food plan if one is available in the camp you choose.

 Question: Will you provide a place for me to sleep?

 Answer: No. You will need to bring your own tent, RV, dome, or whatever to sleep in.
-We do offer a quiet, air-conditioned space for our crews to rest in after a shift.
-These are available on a first come, first served basis.
+We do offer limited quiet, air-conditioned spaces for our crews to rest in before or after a shift.

 Question: Do you provide transport to and from Burning Man?

-Answer: No. If you want to come to Burning Man, you will need to find your own way up the gorgeous highway to our fair city.
+Answer: No. If you want to come to Burning Man, you will need to find your own way in.
+Many people take the Burner Express buses and planes that will land you right in Black Rock City.

 Question: What is the general application process for ESD?

 Question: I have applied to the Emergency Services Department in the past and was not invited that year.
-What do I need to do to increase my chances to be invited?
+What do I need to do to increase my chances of being invited?

 Question: I have never attended Burning Man and would like to work during my first year.
 Is it possible to volunteer my first year?

 Answer: With a few exceptions, we do not accept volunteers if it’s your first year of attending Burning Man.
 As cliche´ as it might sound, Burning Man is an intense experience.
-We have found that first year burners (burn virgins) who try to also work may have a difficult time finding the right balance among all the demands.
+We have found that first-year burners who try to also work may have a difficult time finding the right balance among all the demands.
 This is true even for those people that have “heard all about it” or are “camping with veteran burners”.
+Additionally, many of our volunteer roles require a person know their way around Black Rock City and be familiar with key landmarks.
+That level of familiarity requires at least one year in the city under your belt (it’s a big place!).

 Question: What things do the branches look at in evaluating the applications?